 100 mile and 100k Route (25 mile Fun ride at bottom)

-We’ve modified the route we’ve used in recent years to avoid construction in Niles Canyon.
+We’ve again modified the route we’ve used in recent years to avoid construction in Niles Canyon.
 Instead of fighting the wind in Dublin Canyon and suffering that last mile up Palomares Canyon, the routes will return to the starting point by going south along Calaveras Reservoir and back through Fremont to the start/finish.
+The last hill everyone complained about has been eliminated this year.

-The ride starts from Mission San Jose High School and proceeds through the Mission San Jose District of Fremont.
+The ride starts from Mission San Jose High School and proceeds through the Mission San Jose and Warm Springs Districts of Fremont.
 Fremont was incorporated in 1956 from the towns of Niles, Mission San Jose, Irvington, Centerville, and Warm Springs.

 Warm Springs Blvd is about a 1% downhill that’s nice and straight.
 This is when you want to be in a pace-line for a few miles of easy pedaling.
 Then it’s left on Scott Creek Road and a gentle to moderate uphill.
 Under the freeway, then right on Park Victoria for a few more feet of uphill and another gentle downhill for some more pace-line work.